 10) There are two different 100 pesos notes; one with the iconic Evita Peron (more about her later on), and one with Julio Argentino Roca a politician and military man and twice Argentina’s president in the 1880s.

 11) In 2016 a 500 pesos note was introduced, however, the cash machines from where people pay their bills still only accept up to 100 pesos notes… Kind of (very) annoying getting 500 pesos notes out of the ATM but having to find a place to exchange to 100 pesos notes to be able to pay one’s bill.

 12) There are both a 2 peso bill and a 2 peso coin… For what reason still reminds a mystery for me…

 Food habits in Argentina

 13) The milky caramel cream dulce de leche is a proud part of Argentine cuisine, and can be added to basically any kind of dessert… Trust me, when I say ANY kind.
 You will be surprised how many desserts the Argentines can add dulce de leche.

-14) … One of things to which dulce de leche is added are the popular alfajores, a small piece of cake with for example chocolate or dulce de leche between dough of chocolate cake.
+14) … One of the things to which dulce de leche is added is the popular alfajores, a small piece of cake with for example chocolate or dulce de leche between dough of chocolate cake.